Adam And Eve

 *

 Adam and Eve are learning in the context of a burgeoning awareness, it is true.
-So, during this time of development, the seduction is well-placed.* Eve sits near the tree, near the place of temptation, and where seduction will be much easier accomplished.
+We might be likend in the same manner.
+So, during this time of development, the seduction is well-placed.
+Many of us have faced similar circumstances.
+Eve sits near the tree, near the place of temptation, and where seduction will be much easier accomplished.
 Adam is nearby.
-Regardless of where you put yourself, the final choice becomes one of discernment that should lead to wisdom or wise choice.
+Leading to the lesson, regardless of where you put yourself, or end up, the final choice becomes one of discernment that should lead to a wise choice, enhancing the attribute of wisdom.

-We later discover the Nazarenes distanced themselves from unnecessary temptation by living in semi-retreat communities.
-In a similar temptation story concerning Abraham and Lot: whilst Abraham stays away from Sodom, youth sees the flicking torches in the night.
+We later discover the Nazarenes distanced themselves from unnecessary temptation by living in retreat and semi-retreat communities.
+In a similar temptation story concerning Abraham and Lot: whilst Abraham stays away from Sodom, youth sees the flicking torches in the night, leading to many undesireable consequences.
 In the case of Adam and Eve, they possess undeveloped wisdom (growth), so they must respond to obedience; opposed is the authority of likes and dislikes, preferences, lust, or even negligence.

 This last thought concerning lust is directed to the words spoken by Eve, “to make one wise,” which was first insinuated by the Satan-serpent (who knows good and evil).
 But wise how?
-Adam and Eve are already like God,* made in God’s image, with the spirit within (breath of life) to give light to the soul.
+Much like yourself, Adam and Eve are already like God,* made in God’s image, with the spirit within (breath of life) to provide light and wisdom to the soul.

 *Lv.
 19.2, “Ye shall be holy: for I the Lord your God am holy.”; Mt.
 5.48, “…be perfect [complete], just as your Father in heaven is perfect [complete in all ways].”
-The return to holiness, whole or at one with God, is a repeated theme from the beginnings of Judaism.
-Through which avenues this return to God is structured becomes the spiritual journey of the Jewish people.
+The return to holiness, whole or at one with God, is a repeated theme from the beginnings of Judaism, being the spiritual journey told through the trials and tribulations of the Jewish people, through which avenues this return to God is structured.

 *